mwang87/q2_metabolomics/README.md

 Now we are ready to start using QIIME 2 commands with our data.
 For the first step, we will use the gnps-clustering method to perform GNPS mass spectral network analysis:

 ```
-qiime metabolomicsgnps gnps-clustering \
+qiime metabolomics import_gnpsnetworkingclustering \
   --p-manifest manifest_longitudinal.csv \
-  --p-username USERNAME \
+  --p-credentials credentials.json \
-  --p-password PASSWORD
   --output-dir out
 ```

-Provide the name of your manifest.csv file, your GNPS username and password and specify an output directory of your choice (here “out”).
+Provide the name of your manifest.csv file, your GNPS credentials, and an output directory of your choice (here “out”).
 Once the GNPS network analysis is finished, you will find the GNPS bucket table/feature table in .qza format within the output directory you specified.

 Perform descriptive statistical analyses of the mass spectral feature table retrieved from GNPS using qiime2